-Girona, known as the city of four rivers, reminds me of Florence.
-Its historic center is a stunning labyrinth of medieval corridors that stands tall over the entire city.
-We visited when the sky welcomed all of Girona’s visitors with a vividly clear azure, none of my photos really do it justice.
-The azure was only a slight variation of the cobalt I often saw in Barcelona.
-The blue of the Mediterranean, the blue Picasso used in his ‘rooftops of Barcelona’ painting and the blue tile in Gaudi’s buildings were so distinct, I would often think as I walked around, the sky found a way to complement the pulse of Catalunya.
-Although I firmly believe azure and cobalt are not accurate labels.
+We visited on a warm day when the sky welcomed all of Girona’s visitors with a vividly clear azure, none of my photos will do it justice.
+The azure was only a slight variation of the cobalt I often saw in Barcelona, the blue of the Mediterranean, the blue Picasso used in his ‘rooftops of Barcelona’ painting, and the blue tile in Gaudi’s buildings.
+I would often think to myself as I walked around, that the sky found a way to complement the pulse of Catalunya.
+Although I strongly believe azure and cobalt are not accurate labels.

 An overview of the medieval quarter